 MHS Health requires providers and practitioners to cooperate with all QI activities.
-Contracted providers are required to participate in an after-hours care survey that is conducted annually to ensure members receive appropriate after-hours care from our PCP network.
-MHS Health partners with providers to gather performance data to ensure the success of the QI Program.
+Contracted providers and practitioners are required to participate in an after-hours care survey that is conducted annually to ensure members receive appropriate after-hours care from our primary care practitioner network.
+MHS Health partners with providers and practitioners to gather performance data to ensure the success of the QI Program.
 This program is outlined in Section 4 Quality Improvement Program in more detail.

-Billing Members
+Billing members